Quantum Field Measurements in the Fewster-Verch Framework: Introduction

-\begin{enumerate} \item Given the specification of a quantum measurement, or even the description of the corresponding quantum instrument, it is not straightforward to determine whether the FV framework allows implementing one or the other---even approximately.
-Doing so involves specifying a probe QFT, its initial state, the form of the interaction and the measurement on the probe, or proving that no such elements exist. \item If we regard the probe QFT as a physical entity and not as part of a mere mathematical construction to obtain a set of strongly causal operations, then it is unclear how come that one is allowed to measure the probe arbitrarily; a standing assumption of the framework.
-Note that, if the probe does not magically disappear at the end of the measurement, then allowing arbitrary sequential measurements thereof would run again into Sorkin's paradox.
+\begin{itemize} \item First, given the specification of a quantum measurement, or even of the corresponding quantum instrument, it is not straightforward to determine whether the FV framework allows implementing one or the other---even approximately.
+Doing so involves specifying a probe QFT, its initial state, the form of the interaction, and the measurement on the probe, or proving that no such elements exist. \item Second, if we regard the probe QFT as a physical entity and not as part of a mere mathematical construction to obtain a set of strongly causal operations, then it is unclear how come one is allowed to measure the probe arbitrarily; a standing assumption of the framework.
 Consistency therefore demands that the probe measurement itself be modeled within the FV framework.
 That would involve introducing another probe, whose measurement should be realizable within the FV framework, and so on.
 In other words, any physical measurement should be expressible as an arbitrarily long chain of consecutive interactions with independent probes, in such a way that we predict the same measurement statistics irrespective of where in the chain we invoke Born's rule.

-In non-relativistic quantum mechanics, the specific probe or pointer within a measurement chain where one applies the collapse postulate is known as ``Heisenberg cut".
-That the position of the cut can be chosen at will was already observed by von Neumann \cite{Neu55}.
+In non-relativistic quantum mechanics, the specific probe within a measurement chain where one applies Born's rule is known as ``Heisenberg cut".
+That the position of the cut can be chosen at will was already observed by von Neumann \cite{Von96}.
 What we have argued above is that, if the FV framework is fundamental and its probe field is meant to be physical, then feasible QFT measurements should have a similarly movable ``FV-Heisenberg cut".
-Which brings us to the question: are there non-trivial FV-realizable measurements with a movable FV-Heisenberg cut? \end{enumerate}
+This leads us to ask: Are there non-trivial FV-realizable measurements with a movable FV-Heisenberg cut? \end{itemize}